RAISING A CONCERN

 If you wish, you can put your concern in writing, for the attention of the Practice Manager.
 An acknowledgement receipt of your written complaint will be issued within 48 hours of receipt.
 Then, following the complaints procedure your concern will be investigated and a response with the outcome issued within the time specified in the procedure.

-All information on the procedure can be found by asking for a leaflet at the reception of the reception desk or by following the link at the bottom of this page.
+All information on the procedure can be found by asking for a leaflet at reception or by following the link at the bottom of this page.

 The practice takes all complaints seriously, whether in verbal or written form and the Practice Management team will reply and ensure a full investigation is undertaken to recify to issue.